Where jungle meets the sea: our guide to Hiriketiya, Sri Lanka

 Despite all this progress, Hiriketiya still manages to be the kind of place where thick jungle meets the sea and time becomes totally irrelevant - and we absolutely love it for it.

-If you’re planning a trip along Sri Lanka’s southern coastline, you absolutely need to add a couple of days in Hiriketiya to your itinerary.
+If you’re planning a trip along Sri Lanka’s southern coastline (follow our three-week Sri Lanka itinerary here), you absolutely need to add a couple of days in Hiriketiya to your itinerary.
 From what to do, where to stay, and our favourite day trips, this is everything you need to know!

 The best things to see and do in Hiriketiya and Dickwella